matter-labs/zksync-era/docs/specs/zkVM/VM_and_prover/VM_section/zkSync_era_virtual_machine_primer.md

 The reason why we need two heaps is technical.
 Heap contains calldata and returndata for calls to user contracts, while auxheap contains calldata and returndata for calls to system contracts.
-This ensures better compatibility with EVM as users should be able to call zkVM-specific system contracts without them affecting calldata or returndata.
+This ensures better compatibility with EVM as users should be able to call zkEVM-specific system contracts without them affecting calldata or returndata.

 # Fat pointers

-A fat pointer is the second type of values in zkVM, beside raw integers.
+A fat pointer is the second type of values in zkEVM, beside raw integers.

 As we noted, registers and stacks are internally tagged by VM to keep track of the cells containing pointers in their low 128 bits.
 Only cells with a set pointer tag are considered fat pointers.